mozilla-services/consvc-shepherd/README.md

 eval "$(pyenv virtualenv-init -)"
 ```

+You also need to ensure you have Postgres (pgAdmin) installed.
+You can select a distribution from [https://www.postgresql.org/download/](https://www.postgresql.org/download/), use homebrew or their edb installer client.
+Make sure to install version 14.7, or equivalent and have it running when developing for consvc-shepherd.

+You'll want to make sure configuration files in the `.env` file match your database setup in pgAdmin, see below for details.

 You'll need to specify some minimal configuration.
 Create a file `.env` and put
 in it at least, if using the docker workflow, you may want to use `.env.example`
 and rename it to `env`: